 Slice each cabbage wedge crosswise or lengthwise into thin strips, depending on how long you want the shreds.
 If desired, chop the shreds for a finer coleslaw.
 The shreds should be quite thin (around 1/8 inch) for coleslaw, thicker (1/4 to 1/2 inch) for soups and other recipes.

 In a large serving bowl, combine the shredded cabbage, chopped bell pepper, onions, and the grated or julienne carrots.

 Make the Dressing

-- Cool slightly, then pour over the vegetables and toss well.
+Remove from the heat and cool slightly, then pour over the vegetables and toss well.

-If you like a dressing that tends to the sour side, add the sugar to the vinegar mixture last, tasting as you go until you have the sweet-sour balance desired.
+- If you like a dressing that tends to the sour side, add the sugar to the vinegar mixture last, tasting as you go until you have the sweet-sour balance desired.

 How Long Does Coleslaw Last?

 Coleslaw is an excellent side to make in advance.
 Many people enjoy the convenience of making the night before it's needed and this can help the flavor develop.
 In general, a vinegar-based coleslaw will keep better than a mayonnaise slaw.
 When refrigerated in a sealed container, it will be good for three to five days.
 The catch is that it will become soggier the longer it sits.
 If you like a crunchy slaw, eat it right away.